ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 __Mistake: Incorrect header__

 The correct header is given in the task and/or the submission form.
-Mislabelling your columns can lead to your results being unreadable by the scoring tools.
+Mislabeling your columns can lead to your results being unreadable by the scoring tools.

 ```
 UUID,week_number,Foot_Traffic